Phyllodocida

-Phyllodocida is an order of polychaete worms in the subclass Aciculata.
+Phyllodocida is an order of polychaete worms in the subclass Errantia.
 These worms are mostly marine, though some are found in brackish water.
 Most are active benthic creatures, moving over the surface or burrowing in sediments, or living in cracks and crevices in bedrock.
 A few construct tubes in which they live and some are pelagic, swimming through the water column.
 There are estimated to be more than 4,600 accepted species in the order.

 Characteristics

 Phyllodocida are segmented worms and range in size from a few millimetres long to over a metre.
 Each segment bears a pair of paddle-like parapodia.
 The prostomium generally has one or two pairs of eyes, a dorsal pair of antennae, a ventral pair of sensory palps and a pair of organs on the neck.
 The peristomium is a ring, often hidden dorsally by the prostomium and the first segment.
 There is a muscular proboscis with one or more pairs of jaws.
 The next few segments tend to differ from those further back in having enlarged dorsal and ventral cirri (fine appendages) and reduced parapodial lobes and chaetae (bristles).
 Some species have appendages with specialised functions but most have many segments that are similar to each other but which vary in size and shape along the length of the body without abrupt changes in the chaetae and parapodia from one to the next.